×

 Certainty

-With an Aura funeral plan, it is guaranteed that your funeral will be completely paid for; this is not the case with over-50s life insurance.
-With the latter option, you will get a lump-sum which the family will need to conserve and spend wisely in order to cover funeral costs.
-In many cases, depending on how old you were when you started paying in and how old you were when you died, the payout may be worth less than what you’ve paid in.
 When you buy an Aura funeral plan, we put your money aside in our secure, independently managed trust.
 The trust protects it from the potential impact of inflation and rising funeral costs, meaning you and your family will have peace of mind that everything is taken care of.
 This makes everything much easier for your family, particularly if they are struggling to cope with the death of a parent, or to deal with the unexpected death of a loved one.

 Flexibility

 With Aura, you can change your mind whenever you like.
 Amend – or even fully cancel – your funeral plan at any time, for any reason, and you’ll only pay extra if you are upgrading.
 When cancelling, you’ll receive a full refund of every penny you’ve paid us, meaning you can then transfer to another provider or method altogether as you wish.
-On the other hand, with an over-50s life insurance policy, if you miss even one premium payment – regardless of whether you’ve successfully paid in for decades – you may no longer be covered and the whole policy may be void; all the money you’ve paid up until that point is gone and can’t be refunded.
+On the other hand, with a funeral insurance policy, if you miss even one premium payment – regardless of whether you’ve successfully paid in for decades – you may no longer be covered and the whole policy may be void; all the money you’ve paid up until that point is gone and can’t be refunded.
 The same goes for if you’d like to cancel your policy and move to a different provider.

 Simplicity

 When you have a funeral plan in place, your family can easily set the wheels in motion for organising your funeral by simply contacting the plan provider.
 They’ll then start to arrange and pay for everything as planned.
-But if you intend to use an over-50s life insurance policy, your family will need to contact the provider with various pieces of documentation before they will pay out.
+But if you intend to use a funeral insurance policy, your family will need to contact the provider with various pieces of documentation before they will pay out.
 They will likely want to see the cause of death on your Death Certificate in order to verify it.
 When the ability to pay for the funeral rests on these overlapping administrative procedures, it can cause unnecessary stress and hassle for your family, when they will already be trying to cope with their grief.
 There is none of this hassle with a prepaid funeral plan.

 Aura prepaid funeral planOver-50s life insurance policy